 This film is playing in our Small Group Ticketed Screenings program.
-For these in-theater shows, each screening's total attendance is limited to one party of up to five guests.
-Click here to learn more and see what else is playing.
+For these in-theater shows, each screening's total attendance is limited to one party of up to ten guests.
+Click here to learn more.

 Deep in the forests of Piedmont, Italy, a handful of men, seventy or eighty years young, hunt for the rare and expensive white Alba truffle—which to date has resisted all of modern science’s efforts at cultivation.
 They’re guided by a secret culture and training passed down through generations, as well as by the noses of their cherished and expertly trained dogs.
 They live a simpler, slower way of life, in harmony with their loyal animals and their picture-perfect land, seemingly straight out of a fairy tale.
 They’re untethered to cell phone screens or the Internet, opting instead to make their food and drink by hand and prioritizing in-person connections and community.